Brokerage firm Upstox suffers data breach, says users' data safe

-New Delhi: After admitting a data breach affecting its users, leading stock brokerage firm Upstox has said that the financial data of its users is completely safe.
+New Delhi, April 12 (IANS) After admitting a data breach affecting its users, leading stock brokerage firm Upstox has said that the financial data of its users is completely safe.

 Claiming that the funds and securities are protected and remain safe, the Tiger Global-backed company said it it has upgraded the security systems, based on the recommendations of a global cyber-security firm.